Combine visiting Little Guilin, Bukit Batok and Dairy Farm on this hiking trail of jungle, birds and dramatic quarries.

 From Little Guilin you can walk entirely on park connectors to reach Bukit Batok Nature Park.
 It’s just over 1 km walking on these ways by the side of the road.
 Check out the big grey mosque on the corner as you pass and turn left immediately afterwards.
 When you reach a T-junction turn right on Hillview Park Connector and the entrance to Bukit Batok is on the left soon after the lorry and bus park.

 Bukit Batok Nature Park

-The centre of Bukit Batok is also another abandoned quarry site.
+Another abandoned quarry site sits at the centre of Bukit Batok.
 They stopped quarrying here in 1988 and since then beautification of the area began.
 Instead of going straight to the quarry, turn right to walk some of the jungle trails.
 There are lots of chickens in this park, along with many White-Crested Laughing Thrushes.
-These birds can be easily identified by their white-tufted hair and black eye streak, with a chestnut-coloured body.
+You can easily identify these birds by their white-tufted hair and black eye streak, with a chestnut-coloured body.